 IF returns the filtered array to the MODE function:

 Notice only positions associated with Client A remain in the array.
-MODE ignores FALSE values and returns the most frequently occurring number to INDEX as the row number:
+MODE ignores FALSE values and returns the most frequently occurring number to the INDEX function as the row number:

-Finally, with the named range "supplier" as the array, INDEX returns "Brown", the most frequently occurring suplier for Client A.
+Finally, with the named range "supplier" as the array, INDEX returns "Brown", the most frequently occurring supplier for Client A.